 I love denim as a material to make dog toys with!
 It’s sturdy and will hold up to heavy chewing.
 There are several methods of braided and knotted denim dog toys that are easy to do and require absolutely no sewing!

-You can also make ALL of these toys out of “t-shirt yarn” or other strips of fabric.
+You can also make ALL of these toys out of “t-shirt yarn” which is just t-shirts cut into strips or other strips of fabric.

 Here are my favorites!

 Toy 1.
 Simple DIY Denim Dog Toy

 - Cut two extra long (leg length) strips of denim from a leg of your recyclable jeans about 5+ cm wide .

 - Lay the two strips in a cross (one strip horizontal and one vertical, crossed in the middle) and then “box weave” aka “square knot” or “box braid” per the following instructions.